On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Appendix

 \subsection{Gronwall-type inequalities}

-This Subsection of the Appendix is devoted to Gronwall inequality and its applications to Fokker-Planck equation.
-In particular we show how the expectation of an observable $v$ at any time $t$ can be controlled by means of a simple \textit{Lyapunov condition} on $\Ldual v$, in the spirit of Section 7.1 in \cite{BKRS}.
+The first Subsection of the Appendix is devoted to Gronwall-type inequality for the Fokker-Planck equation.
+In particular we show how the expectation of an observable $v$ with respect to $\rhot$ can be controlled by means of a simple \textit{Lyapunov condition} on $\Ldual v$, in the spirit of Section 7.1 in \cite{BKRS}.
 A generalization of Gronwall inequality to systems of differential inequalities is also discussed.
-These results are extensively used along the paper.
+These results are extensively used in the next Subsections.